ossf/Governance-Committee/CHARTER.md

 - 7 Governing Board Members
 - 2 TAC Members

 The selection process of the Governing Board Members will be determined by the Governing Board (via a vote if necessary).
-The Security Community Representative must be offered a seat.
 In addition, the Governing Board should select, when possible, at least one General Member Board Representative to be part of the 7 total.

 The selection process of the TAC Members will be determined by the TAC (via a vote if necessary).
 However one TAC Member out of the 2 must be the TAC Chair (the TAC Chair seat does not count towards the Governing Boards seven seats).